Rotterdam plus: The meaning and impact

 The introduction of "Rotterdam+" methodology for determining the coal market price was a transitional stage before the introduction of a full-fledged electricity market in Ukraine from 1 July 2019.

 According to the former head of the NERC and a member of the NERC, Alexander Rogozin, the "Rotterdam+" formula in 2016 was the best possible option for calculation coal price in the transition period before opening of electricity market.

 According to economists, the formula provided the formation of steam coal prices with the principle of import parity, which was agreed with international financial institutions, including the IMF.

-Antimonopoly Committee's conclusions about the "Rotterdam+" formula

-On 18 December 2020, the Antimonopoly Committee of Ukraine closed its own investigation about the "Rotterdam+" formula.